DIY sundial - with free template

 DIY sundial for children

-Even more craft ideas for learning through play
+More craft ideas for

 Bring even more sunshine into your child's room